michaelquigley/df/examples/README.md

 ### for framework builders
 study examples 09-12 to learn advanced patterns for building extensible, plugin-based systems with complex data relationships.

+### for application architects
+review example 13+ to understand how to structure scalable applications with dependency injection, service lifecycle management, and modular architectures.

 ## running examples